 We believe in building our business sustainably and responsibly through environmentally conscious decision making in all stages of our procurement and processes.
 Our cacao is Pono Certified which means it is free from slave and child labour.
 Our cacao importer Juan Gonzalez, who as a child worked in cacao farms in Mexico.
 Now Canadian, he understands first hand the challenges cacao farmers face and has the same commitments as we do in ensuring our cacao is ethically grown, free from child labour, organically certified or demonstrating organic practices.
 Through Mr. Gonzalez, we are able to purchase our cacao at fair trade prices, while being mindful of our environmental impacts.

 We are proud to be making chocolate in Nova Scotia, and grateful for the opportunity to demonstrate our environmental and ethical values through our business practices.
-Since our inception, we have proudly donated 1% of our sales annually to the Mersey Tobeatic Research Institute.

 Over 90% percent of the world's cacao is used to manufacture bulk chocolate for commercial production, resulting in a chocolate that is rather neutral, and subdued.
 The remaining 10% of cacao production qualifies as fine cacao.
 This precious cacao is very flavourful, absolutely delicious and is uniquely influenced by its terroir, the fermentation process, and numerous other factors that develop the flavour in each cacao bean.